anibue/vit-pytorch/README.md

 <img src="./images/simmim.png" width="400px"/>

-This <a href="https://arxiv.org/abs/2111.09886">paper</a> proposes a simple masked image modeling (SimMIM) scheme, using only a linear projection off the masked tokens into pixel space followed by an L1 loss with the pixel values of the masked patches.
+This `<a href="https://arxiv.org/abs/2111.09886">`paper `</a>` proposes a simple masked image modeling (SimMIM) scheme, using only a linear projection off the masked tokens into pixel space followed by an L1 loss with the pixel values of the masked patches.
 Results are competitive with other more complicated approaches.

 You can use this as follows